al651/alham.co/src/pages/markdown/2023-09-24-the-development-of-this-website.md

 Welcome to my website!
 It took a lot of effort and time to create, as I wanted the website not to use a template, so I had to make everything from scratch.

 One of the most significant reasons this website took so long is that I had never used React or JavaScript before, so I was going into this project essentially blind, teaching myself as I went.
+I ended up using HTMl, CSS and Javascript for this project with the React framework.
+I debated using more front-end platforms such as Gatsby and Tailwind but this being my first React project, I wanted to keep it simple.

 The first place I went when starting was immediately to find websites that achieved what I was trying to achieve.
 I took note of their designs and had a look at some of the HTML code that the websites used.